railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Readme.md

 By introducing lag variables, we introduce NAs as a company e.g. at the beginning of the dataset doesn't have previous years to refer to.
 Hence, we remove accordingly.

-**Exploratory Data Analysis and Train

-In plotting the distribution of our features, we noticed them being heavily skewed.
-We also noticed highly correlated variables i.e. X16 which was identical to another feature leading to its removal given its redundancy.
-This explorationa and our subsequent actions is explored in more detail in the EDA code.

 **EDA and Splitting the Data**